apache/incubator-baremaps/CONTRIBUTING.md

 - `baremaps-benchmarks` contains JMH benchmarks.
 - `baremaps-cli` contains the command line interface of baremaps.
 - `baremaps-collection` contains fast on-heap, off-heap, and on-disk collections inspired by planetiler.
-- `baremaps-workflow` contains the pipeline to import osm data in postgis and produce vector tiles.
+- `baremaps-database` contains the database schema for openstreetmap.
+- `baremaps-geocoder` contains utilities to create a spatial index with lucene.
 - `baremaps-http` contains the parent sever module with the main dependencies.
+- `baremaps-iploc` contains utilities to create an ip to location database.
-- `baremaps-osm` contains parsers for various osm formats (xml, pbf) and a cache and a database abstraction to import these data.
+- `baremaps-osm` contains parsers for various openstreetmap formats (osm.xml, osc.xml, pbf).
+- `baremaps-postgres` contains utilities to manage a postgresql database.
+- `baremaps-storage` contains parsers for various data formats (shapefile, geopackage, etc.).
+- `baremaps-stream` contains utilities to process large unbounded streams in parallel.
 - `baremaps-testing` contains common utilities (data, etc.) used for testing in different module.
+- `baremaps-workflow` contains the pipeline to import osm data in postgis and produce vector tiles.

 The naming convention used for the modules is 'baremaps-{component}'.
 Here, component corresponds to the api and the main implementation of a component.